BrydenJ/cordova-plugin-geolocation/README.md

 ### Returns

 - __String__: returns a watch id that references the watch position interval.
-The watch id should be used with `navigator.geolocation.clearWatch` to stop watching for changes in position.
+The watch id should be used with `plugins.geolocation.clearWatch` to stop watching for changes in position.

 ### Example